 Strong governance of marine and terrestrial systems results in a healthy and productive natural environment.

 The Uganda Atlas of Our Changing Environment, prepared by the National Environmental Management Authority of Uganda, provides extensive scientific evidence of Uganda’s changing environment.
-Modelled after Africa: Atlas of our Changing Environment previously published by UNEP, the Uganda Atlas seeks to safeguard the country’s environment and inspire decision makers to action.
+Modeled after Africa: Atlas of our Changing Environment previously published by UNEP, the Uganda Atlas seeks to safeguard the country’s environment and inspire decision makers to action.

 1. Mabira forest and Budongo forest reserves have shown recovery over the last 30 years due to the increased enforcement by the responsible institutions.